-As in previous years, we request that all PCCs in the Diocese of Hereford submit their 2022 Return of Parish Finance online no later than 31 May 2023.
-We also ask that PCCs to their best to submit their independently examined 2023 Report & Accounts within 28 days of their Annual Parochial Church Meeting (APCM) and by 28 June 2024 at the latest.
+As in previous years, we request that all PCCs in the Diocese of Hereford submit their 2023 Return of Parish Finance online no later than 28 June 2024.
+It is a requirement for every PCC to submit their independently examined 2023 Report & Accounts within 28 days of their Annual Parochial Church Meeting (APCM) and by 28 June 2024 at the latest.
 The Report & Accounts must include a full Independent Examiner's report (see below for models).

 Please do email a member of the diocesan Finance Team or phone the Diocesan Office on 01432 373300 if you have any questions about this.
 Thank you for your continued support.

 Year-end Accounts Checklist

 To guide a Treasurer through the year-end accounting and reporting process, please refer to and complete our Finance checklist.
 Further guidance on each part of the process is available as follows:

 All Parochial Church Councils in the Diocese of Hereford, regardless of size or whether they are registered with the Charity Commission, are bound by charity law.
 This means every PCC has a legal duty to produce a Trustees' Annual Report and Accounts, and make them publicly available, even if the PCC is not required to file them with the Charity Commission.
 This is because the Commission expects every charity to inform the public each year about its purpose, achievements, and how it has spent its money.
 In particular, the annual report must set out the PCC's activities for public benefit.